IndexCompilerasmjit::VirtReg

 Stack offset assigned by the register allocator relative to stack pointer (can be negative as well).

-Virtual register name (user provided or automatically generated).
+Virtual register name (either empty or user provided).

 Reference to RAWorkReg, used during register allocation.